kyranet/awesome-klasa/README.md

 * 🌠 [klasa-dashboard-hooks](https://github.com/dirigeants/klasa-dashboard-hooks) - Simple plugin to expose an api from a Klasa bot.
 * [klasa-functions-plugin](https://github.com/QuantumPlugin/klasa-functions-plugin) - A basic plugin which adds a functions store to Klasa.
 * [klasa-rawevents-plugin](https://github.com/QuantumPlugin/klasa-rawevents-plugin) - Simple plugin to handle raw events with ease.
+* [klasa-bot-plugin](https://github.com/Skillz4Killz/klasa-bot-plugin) - **All Purpose** plugin that add hundreds of features to your bot with a single line of code.

 ## Tools
 *Tools that aid in the development of Klasa or with Klasa*